scPerturbationStudies/scPerturb-eval/README.md

 ## Data Availability

-The preprocessed **Kang et al. (2018)** dataset used in this study is included in the `datasets` folder of this repository.

-Additional processed datasets can be added to the same folder.
+Processed datasets can be added to the same folder.
 For each new dataset, a corresponding configuration file should be created and placed in the `./configs/data` folder.

 ---